papascott/TestGithubActions/README-test.md

 - `npx electron-installer-debian --src electricDrummer-linux-x64 --dest Packages --arch amd64`

   - Set --dest to whereever the deb package should be saved

-# Install the package and run

-Download the package from https://s3.amazonaws.com/publicfolder.papascott.de/electricdrummer_0.4.4_amd64.deb

-On the terminal `sudo apt install ./electricdrummer_0.4.4_amd64.deb`

-In the terminal run `electricDrummer`